hyperledger/iroha-2-docs/src/guide/javascript.md

 const signer = new Signer(accountId, keyPair)
 ```

 Well, now we are able to make signatures with `signer.sign(binary)`!
-But
+However, to
-usually we need to interact with Iroha and send something to it, like
-transactions or queries. `Torii` will help us.
+interact with Iroha, we need to be able to do more than just signing.
+We would need to send something to Iroha, like transactions or queries. `Torii` will help us with that.

-`Torii` class represents HTTP / WebSocket communications with Iroha.
-It
+The `Torii` class handles HTTP / WebSocket communications with Iroha.
-will help us to communicate with each Iroha Endpoint, i.e.:
+We will use it to communicate with Iroha endpoints.
+With the help of `Torii` we can:

 - Submit transactions
 - Make queries